Trinity College Dublin: Publications

 Trinity College has a tradition of student publications, ranging from the serious to the satirical.
 Most student publications are administered by Trinity Publications, previously called the Dublin University Publications Committee (often known as 'Pubs'), which maintains and administers the Publications office (located in No 6) and all the associated equipment needed to publish newspapers and magazines.

-From 1869 to 1893 the literary magazine Kottabos was published, edited by Robert Yelverton Tyrrell.
+From 1869 to 1893, the literary magazine Kottabos was published, edited by Robert Yelverton Tyrrell.
 It has been called 'perhaps the cream of Irish academic wit and scholarship'.

-There are two rival student newspapers: The University Times and Trinity News.
+There are two student newspapers: The University Times and Trinity News.
 The University Times is funded by the Students' Union and has won national and international awards since its inception in 2009, including the award for best non-daily student newspaper in the world from the US-based Society of Professional Journalists.
 Trinity News is Ireland's oldest student newspaper, launched in 1953.
 It publishes both an online edition and a print edition every three weeks during the academic year.
-For the last 10 years the paper has been edited by a full-time student editor, who takes a sabbatical year from their studies, supported by a voluntary part-time staff of 30 student section editors and writers.
+For the last 10 years, the paper has been edited by a full-time student editor, who takes a sabbatical year from their studies, supported by a voluntary part-time staff of 30 student section editors and writers.

 Student magazines currently in publication include the satirical newspaper The Piranha (formerly Piranha! magazine but rebranded in 2009), the generalist T.C.D.
 Miscellany (founded in 1895; one of Ireland's oldest magazines), the film journal Trinity Film Review (TFR) and the literary Icarus.

 Other publications include the Student Economic Review and the Trinity College Law Review, produced independently by students of economics and law respectively; the Trinity College Journal of Postgraduate Research, produced by the Graduate Students Union; the Social and Political Review (SPR); the Trinity Student Medical Journal; and The Attic, student writing produced by the Dublin University Literary Society.
-More recent publications include The Burkean Journal, a politically and culturally conservative magazine named after one of Trinity's most notable alumni, Edmund Burke.
+More recent publications include Trinity Business Review (TBR) and The Burkean Journal, a politically and culturally conservative magazine named after one of Trinity's most notable alumni, Edmund Burke.

-The Trinity Ball
+Ball

-The Trinity Ball is an annual event that draws 7,000 attendants.
+The Trinity Ball is an annual event that draws 7,000 attendees.
 Until 2010, it was held annually on the last teaching day of Trinity term to celebrate the end of lectures and the beginning of Trinity Week.
 Due to a restructuring of the teaching terms of the college, the 2010 Ball was held on the last day of Trinity Week.
 In 2011, the ball was held on the final day of teaching of Hilary Term, before the commencement of Trinity Week.
 The Ball is run by Trinity Ents, Trinity Students' Union and Trinity's Central Societies Committee in conjunction with event promoters MCD Productions, who held the contract to run the Ball until 2012.
 The Ball celebrated its 50th anniversary in 2009.